gravitational/workshop/docker.md

 -rw-rw-r--    1 1000     1000           399 Nov 23 19:30 my-nginx-typo.yaml
 ```

-This command "mounted" the current directory from the host inside the container, so that it appeared to be "/home" inside the container!
+In the example command the current directory, specified via `$(pwd)`, was "mounted" from the host system in the container so that it appeared to be "/home" inside the container!

-In this configuration all changes done in the repository directory will be immediately seen in the container's `/home` directory.
+In this configuration all changes done in the specified directory will be immediately seen in the container's `/home` directory.

 ### Network